-The Program supports and stimulates basic, clinical, and population research in breast cancer and facilitates the translation of these findings into improved cancer management and control.
+The Breast Oncology Program (BOP) is comprised of 35 Program Members from 17 academic departments in the UCSF Schools of Dentistry, Medicine, and Pharmacy.
+The overarching goal of the Program is to support and stimulate basic, clinical, and population research in breast cancer and facilitates the translation of these findings into improved cancer management and control.

 All of the work of the Breast Oncology Program is critically informed by a committed group of patient advocates, who participate in regular research meetings, help to establish program priorities, and undertake efforts to educate their peers about participation in clinical research studies.